nelson-lang/nelson-gitbook/markdown/en/types/isdouble.md

 ## Description

-<b>isdouble</b>returns a logical 1 if the argument is a double matrix and a logical 0 otherwise.
+        isdouble returns a logical 1 if the argument is a double matrix and a logical 0 otherwise.

 ## Examples